 Ultimately, it is best to have as many of these numbers as possible.
 Together, they form a composite of what usage a tube has undergone.
 This, combined with an understanding of which techniques were most commonly performed on the system, will help create reasonable expectations for the remainder of an X-ray tube’s life.

 If you want to know more about CT scanner tubes or other CT parts, we're ready to help with both.
-Contact our team and let us know what you need!
+Contact our team with the button below, or call us directly at 1-877-621-2887 to let us know what you need!